Antzed/INFO-371-image-categorization/findings.md

 ## EN vs DA

-Now we want to try to make the model differentiate between EN and DA
+Now we want to focus on making the model differentiate between EN and DA

-### attempt 8
+### Attempt 8

 Since we have the GPU, we decided to just continue with using all of the EN and DA images in the data set.

-From before we found out that we can get a somewhat decent validation score by just using two hidden layers, sp we decided to first try that with classifying EN and DA images.
+We choose to start with identifying EN and DA images after learning previously that utilizing only two hidden layers might get a relatively respectable validation score.

 So with this attempt, we ran the training for about 13 minutes, which is relatively fast.

 And we get the validation score of 0.84.
 This was lower when we tried the same method on classifying EN image to ZN.